nonameentername/godot-csound-docs/_sources/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst.txt

     Blender 3.4 and later can export RGB vertex colors in OBJ files (this is a nonstandard extension of the OBJ format).
-Godot is able to import those vertex colors since Godot 4.0, but they will not be displayed on the material unless you enable **Vertex Color > Use As Albedo** on the material.
+Godot is able to import those vertex colors, but they will not be displayed on the material unless you enable **Vertex Color > Use As Albedo** on the material.

     Vertex colors from OBJ meshes keep their original color space once imported